stronnag/mwptools/docs/manual/docs/mwp-geozones.md

     - RTH

 The effect these parameters have on FC behaviour will, presumably, be made available once the Geozones function is publicly available in the firmware.

+## Geozone Validity and Enforcement

+### Zone Geometry

+{{ mwp }} checks that Geozones conform to the FC's known rules for validity:

+* Zones are numbered consecutively from zero and are contiguous.
+* Polygon zones are counter-clockwise.
+* Polygon zones are "simple" (not "complex") polygon.
+That means there are no crossing line segments within a single polygon.

+{{ mwp }} provides a "Check Validity" menu option to perform ad-hoc checks. mwp will not permit the upload of an invalid Geozone set to the FC.
+It is however possible to save a set that mwp claims is invalid in case the user wish to dispute such categorisation with the developer.

+### Runtime Considerations

+There are a number of runtime recommendations from the Geozone developer:

+* If nested inclusive zones are used, ensure that they overlap by at least `2 * loiter radius` (or `geozone_mr_stop_distance` for multirotors) horizontally and 50 metres vertically to allow RTH to calculate a proper heading.
+* When connecting polygonal zones, at least 2 vertices of one zone must be within the over-lapping zone.

+{{ mwp }} does not currently attempt to enforce these recommendations nor warns of their violation.

 ## mwp User interface